-Polo holidays are some of the best kind of travel, and in this case when they are combined with amazing safari experiences, decades-long friendships, fantastic tournaments and family, it becomes even more special!
-This visit to Zambia, however, was extra special as it was the first time that a Haryana Polo Club team, represented by the entire Kalaan polo family visited.
+Polo holidays are some of the best kinds of travel.
+And in this case, when they are combined with amazing safari experiences, decades-long friendships, fantastic tournaments, and family, it becomes even more special!
+This sojourn to Zambia, however, was extra special as it was the first time the Haryana Polo Club (HPC) team, represented by the entire Kalaan polo family, visited here.

-The connection between the Kalaan’s who are one of the most well-known polo family’s in India and Zambian Polo dates back to 35 years.
+The connection between the Kalaan’s who are one of the most well-known polo families in India and Zambian polo dates back to 35 years.

 Polo started at the Lusaka Polo Club, with a match between Haryana Polo Club and Lusaka Polo Club teams.
 HPC got away to a good start going up 3-1 in the first two chukkers, with some fantastic team play by the Kalaan brothers.

-However, Lusaka Polo Club weren’t going to let HPC get away so easily.
+However, Lusaka Polo Club wasn’t going to let HPC get away so easily.
 Eric Stubbs combined well with his players to bring the game back level at 4-4 in the third chukker.
 The final chukker had some fast, attacking polo and the game ended with a 6-5 win for HPC.
-In true Zambian style polo was followed by a ‘braai’ or barbeque at the clubhouse and festivities continued long after the horses had gone home!
+In true Zambian style, polo was followed by a ‘braai’ or barbeque at the clubhouse and the festivities continued long after the horses had gone home!

-South Luangwa is said to be one of the greatest wildlife sanctuaries in the world with one of the largest concentration of wildlife anywhere in Africa.
-This stunning game lodge is located in the middle of the National Park and provides sensational safari experiences.
+South Luangwa is said to be one of the greatest wildlife sanctuaries in the world with one of the largest concentrations of wildlife in Africa.
+This stunning game lodge is located in the middle of the national park and provides sensational safari experiences.

 We were lucky enough to see a number of animals in the wild and over 30 different species of birds.
 Early morning game drives included spotting hyenas, the shy bushbuck, curious giraffes, herds of buffalos, baby elephants walking alongside the safari jeep, fish eagles and hippos and crocodiles as far as you could see.